 The fourth and last non-income indicator we selected is education.
 We created separately an index for individuals not older than 20 years and one for adults older than that.
 The main objective of the former is to track progress in population in schooling age taking two aspects into account: years of schooling and being in the right degree for the corresponding age.
 We assume that children are expected to start primary education at the age of 6, which would drive them to have completed at least 1 year of primary education by the age of 7.
-If the education process is continuous, at the age of 17 students must be finishing secondary education $(11^{\text{th}} \text{ degree})$.
-By subtracting the age of each individual younger than 20 years from the reported years of schooling (YOS) we should ideally get a difference of 6, indicating the student started schooling at 6 and never repeated any degree nor stopped studying.
+If the education process is continuous, at the age of 17 students must be finishing secondary education $(11^{\text{th}} \text{ degree})$.15 By subtracting the age of each individual younger than 20 years from the reported years of schooling at 6 and never repeated any degree nor stopped studying.
 We allow individuals up to 20 years to fall into these indicators, to capture young adults still enrolled in school.
 The indicator can be defined as follows:

-$$E{children} = Age - YOS.
-(10)$$
+$$E{children} = Age - YOS. \tag{10}$$

 Students enrolled in degrees lower than the right one for their age are considered overaged, and would get a value higher than 6, while students with values lower than 6 were early starters.
-The maximum and minimum possible values for this indicators are 4 and 20, the first one accounting for a child having started school early or having skipped one year and last one accounting for an illiterate young adult.
-Improvements in education through this indicator should be reflected in less students being overaged.
+The maximum and minimum possible values for this indicators are 4 and 20, the first one accounting for a child having started school early or having skipped one year and last one accounting for an illiterate young adult.16 Improvements in education through this indicator should be reflected in less students being overaged.
 For adults older than 20 years, we calculate the average years of education by adult household members as follows: